firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 This method, takes a `Hash` as an argument with a key/value pair.
 The key has many options, here we use `:plain`, which will just send back plain text.
 A boring response, but good to start with.

-Now, pretend you're a user and visit **/rock** in the GitPod browser.
+Now, pretend you're a user and visit **/rock** in the Gitpod browser.
 You should see a mostly empty page with the text "Hello, world!" rendered.

 Congratulations!
 You've wired up a route; prepare to do it a million more times, because all developers do all day is pick the next *spec*, wire up the route for the URL so that a user can visit it, and then implement the logic to send back the correct information.